rapidsai/gpuci-mgmt/templates/README.md

 ### Packer templates

-There is a single template `template.json` which builds either CPU or GPU with a user variable called `type`.
+The main template is `template.json`, It builds either CPU or GPU with a user variable called `type`.

+`docker.json` is a template which builds a docker image with the same scripts.
+This is useful for quick tests without having to wait for EC2 instances.

 ### Scripts